Tomek4861/UniversityTimetableOptimizer/README.md

 9. Click `Create Plan`.
 10. Wait for the timetable to be created - new window will pop up with the timetable.
 11. On the timetable window you can see the generated timetable week by week.
-12. You can click `Create Plan` button multiple times to make sure that the timetable is optimal (but in most cases it is).
+12. You can click `Create Plan` button multiple times to make sure that the timetable is optimal (although it usually is).
 ### Saving Timetable
 All files are being saved in project directory to `\Timetables\D_M_Y_H-M-S`.
 For example `\Timetables\08_07_2024_17-23-20`.